 Hopefully you’ll be able to utilize your club members as your volunteer candy sellers but if you can’t, you can ask other volunteers to help out.

-Step Two: Decide To Be Stationary Or Mobile
+Step Three: Decide To Be Stationary Or Mobile

 Both of these options have their costs and benefits: if your candy sellers are mobile, they’ll be able to go out and find as many patrons as they can while a stationary booth is confined to those that find you.
 However, if you have a booth, your patrons will know exactly where to find you and your candy sellers won’t have to lug any candy bars or money around with them from place to place.
 Feel free to create a hybrid version of these two options, where you have a booth AND mobile candy sellers or just the booth in a high traffic area plus a group of candy funnels, who will let passersby know about the booth and point them in the right direction.
 Either way, the choice is yours!

 Step Four: Calculate Your Price

 Once you’ve found a few companies with pricing that you like, calculate the price that you’ll have to charge for each bar.
 A good profit margin to start with is 50%-60% of the price that you paid for the candy bars, meaning you add a 50%-60% mark up to each bar before selling them to your patrons.
 Also, and for the sake of your candy sellers, try to keep your per bar price rounded to the nearest dollar.
 That way they’ll be able to keep their candy loads as light as possible while getting all the bars sold.
 The calculation is pretty simple to do!
 Follow these steps:

 - Divide the price that you’ll pay for the box by how many candy bars are in each box.
 Ex: the box of candy bars cost $10 and there are 10 bars per box. $10 divided by 10 bars is $1 per bar.
 You bought the bars from the candy company for $1 each ($10/10 bars= $1 per bar)